 - Venous insufficiency:When leg veins can’t circulate blood properly, blood pools in the legs and can cause venous ulcers

-Treatment of varicose ulcers may vary depending on the severity of the condition.
-These treatments will typically include cleaning of the affected area, application of dressings and the use of compression stockings which work to encourage blood flow back to the heart.
-Pain relief will be upon the advice of your Consultant.
+Treatment of varicose ulcers varies depending on the severity of the condition.
+Treatments will typically include cleaning of the affected area, application of dressings and the use of compression stockings which work to encourage blood flow back to the heart.